 Stairways, balconies, door stoops, fire escapes, awnings, and planter boxes or masonry planters not exceeding twenty four inches (24") in height; and

 Carports and loading docks in a side yard or rear yard; provided, that such a structure is not more than one story in height and is entirely open on at least three (3) sides, except for necessary supporting columns and customary architectural features.

-10.10.010.13 BUILDING HEIGHT.

-In the C-G zone, the height of every building or structure hereinafter designed, erected or structurally altered or enlarged shall be regulated by conformance to the requirements of the most recent edition of the building code as adopted by action of the city council.

-10.10.010.14 DISTANCE BETWEEN BUILDINGS.

-No requirements, except as may be dictated by provisions of the building code.

-10.10.010.15 LOT COVERAGE.

-There are no lot coverage requirements in the C-G zone, except as may be dictated by yard requirements, landscaping requirements and compliance with off street parking provisions.

-10.10.010.16 PARKING, LOADING AND ACCESS.
+10.10.010.4 PARKING, LOADING, AND ACCESS.

 Each lot or parcel in the C-G zone shall have, on the same lot or parcel, automobile parking sufficient to meet the requirements as set forth in MPMC 10.22.
 All parking spaces shall be paved with asphaltic cement or concrete, and shall be provided with adequate drainage which shall not run across a public sidewalk.